deepaksood619/deepaksood619.github.io/docs/technologies/others/others-iot.md

 hawkBit is device and communication channel neutral by means of supporting

-- SoftwareandOperating systemupdates forM2M gateways(typically but not necessarily running Linux)and
+- Software and Operating system updates for M2M gateways (typically but not necessarily running Linux) and
-- Firmwareupdates forembeddeddevices
+- Firmware updates for embedded devices

 both for

-- cableor
+- cable or
 - over the air(OTA) connected devices

 Features at a glance